-- Vigilance: to have adults notice when things are troubling them - Understanding and action: to be heard and understood; and to have that understanding acted upon. - Stability: to be able to develop an on-going stable relationship of trust with those helping them. - Respect: to be treated with the expectation that they are competent, rather than not. - Information and engagement: to be informed about and involved in procedures, decisions, concerns and plans. - Explanation: to be informed of the outcome of assessments, decisions and how they have been reached, positive or negative. - Support: to be provided with support in their own right as well as a member of their family. - Advocacy: to be provided with advocacy, to assist them in putting forward their views. - Alternative Provision: provided by registered provider.
+- Vigilance: to have adults notice when things are troubling them - Understanding and action: to be heard and understood; and to have that understanding acted upon. - Stability: to be able to develop an on-going stable relationship of trust with those helping them. - Respect: to be treated with the expectation that they are competent, rather than not. - Information and engagement: to be informed about and involved in procedures, decisions, concerns and plans. - Explanation: to be informed of the outcome of assessments, decisions and how they have been reached, positive or negative. - Support: to be provided with support in their own right as well as a member of their family. - Advocacy: to be provided with advocacy, to assist them in putting forward their views. - Alternative Provision: provided by registered provider (not currently available in our location)

 At St Mary's CE(A) First School, we know that the cohort of pupils in our provision often have complex needs, our Governing body aware of this additional risk of harm that our pupils may be vulnerable to.
+The updated DfE guidance clarifies that when a school places a pupil with an alternative provision provider, the school continues to be responsible for the safeguarding of that pupil.